All Episodes

 I appreciate it a lot.

-And I I just want to, again, because we live with this uh here, and we live with a border, we live with things that you live with as well here in uh San Diego.
+And I just want to, again, because we live with this here and we live with the border.

-One of the things we live with is here's our local utility, our much reviled uh electric and gas company that wants to bring in a new uh transmission line from the Imperial Valley out east in the desert across the mountains to San Diego to bring solar power.
+One of the things we live with is here's our local utility, our much reviled electric and gas company, that wants to bring in a new transmission line from the Imperial Valley out east in the desert across the mountains to San Diego to bring solar power.

-They just signed a deal to build a solar, uh a company's gonna build a solar power plant out in Imperial Valley where it sunshines quite a bit, and uh and bring that solar power, the electricity from this uh photovoltaic, soto photovoltaic solar energy plant, into San Diego.
+They just signed a deal to build a solar, a company's going to build a solar power plant out in Imperial Valley where it sunshines quite a bit and bring that solar power, the electricity from this photovoltaic, photovoltaic solar energy plant into San Diego.

 Easy enough for you to say.